swaifa/van-crash-predictor/README.md

 - **Moderate risk:** Some crash indicators present
 - **High risk:** Strong indicators of upcoming crash risk

+### Recommendation Model
+Suggest remedies by analysing the top contribution factor for hotspots.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---